 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor first diagnosed and the types of treatment given.

 As most pituitary tumors are noncancerous, these tumors do not usually spread to other parts of the body.
 However, most people treated for a pituitary tumor need regular follow-up tests to make sure that the tumor has not come back.

 In addition, patients may be at risk for developing other types of tumors.
 For example, patients with too much growth hormone have a higher risk of developing colon cancer or thyroid cancer, but only if the tumor was not completely removed during surgery and growth hormone levels are still high.
-People with MEN1 syndrome or Carney complex need regular screening for the other tumors associated with those conditions.
+People with multiple endocrine neoplasia type 1 (MEN1 syndrome) or Carney complex need regular screening for the other tumors associated with those conditions.

 Managing long-term and late side effects